NHS Data Breach Compensation Claims Guide – How Much Compensation Can I Claim? – Amounts For NHS Data Breach

 A Guide to NHS Data Breach Claims

 You’ll see GDPR notifications on pretty much every website you visit these days.
-They’re those annoying boxes that pop-up when you visit a website for the first time.
+They’re boxes that pop up when you visit a website for the first time.
 However, GDPR regulations aren’t just for online services.
 If you visit a hospital, GP surgery or any other NHS service, you’re likely to complete a questionnaire about your data.

 For instance, at a hospital, you might be asked to tick boxes to say that you’re happy for your records to be shared with other NHS departments such as your GP, mental health services, or social care services depending on the nature of your visit.
 The NHS then needs to store your choices and act upon them correctly when using any data they’ve obtained from you.